zakariyaq313/memory-game/src/README.md

 - [ ] Can have an indication for when the game begins
 - [x] Should end the game if the player takes too long (longer than 10 minutes)
+- [x] Can have sound feedback on successful tile match